dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/mapping-configuration/_index.md

 ![](2025-01-24_MappingConfig5.png)

+## Unique Mapping Tables ##

+While many of the mapping tables are set up the same way, there are a few that are unique and have more fields to enter.
+These unique tables will be reviewed below.

+### Category Mapping Table

-## Add Incentive Multiplier to Category Editor
+#### Incentive Multiplier Column

-In Mappings Configuration, a new Incentive Multiplier column will appear in the Category mapping.
-The administrator can optionally record an incentive multiplier that is used in the Incentive Productivity Report.
+The "Incentive Multiplier" column has been added to the Category mapping table.
+This column is optional The administrator can optionally record an incentive multiplier that is used in the Incentive Productivity Report.
 Categories without a value in the incentive multiplier will be calculated with an incentive multiplier of 1.0.